Some simple extractors returning the corresponding element of an

 extracts the thinning parameters used and returns them in

-a list
+a list.

 extracts the runtime and returns it as a

-proc_time
+proc_time object.

 returns the names of time independent model

-parameters that were actually sampled by svsample
+parameters that were actually sampled by svsample.

 extracts the predicted latent contemporaneous log-volatility draws.